paolo-torres/interview-prep/system_design/tagged/bloomberg/logging/logging.md

 **Non-Functional:**

 - Highly available.
 - Low latency (near real-time).
-Ex. need info quickly to make business decisions, o dealing with money and can't afford to have lag (fraud, important payments).
+Ex. need info quickly to make business decisions, or dealing with money and can't afford to have lag (fraud, important payments).
 - Validation of data.

 ---